Kahsolt/stable-diffusion-webui-vid2vid/README.md

 ![How it works](img/How%20it%20works.png)

-⚪ Sigma schedule
+#### Sigma schedule

-**Sigma schedule** controls the magnitude to denoise a latent image at each sampling step, and it should be an annealing process so that the final painting converges to some local optimal.
+Sigma schedule controls the magnitude to denoise a latent image at each sampling step, and it should be an annealing process so that the final painting converges to some local optimal.
 This extension allows you to override the default sigma scheduling, now you can fine-tune the annealing process on your own.

 For sigmas tuning reference, see different schedule methods using the helper script [helpers/sigma_schedule.py](helpers/sigma_schedule.py):

 ![sigma_schedule](img/sigma_schedule.png)

-Notes:
+parameter tuning guide:

   - initial real sigma numbers for img2img (`~1.0`) are typically smaller than which used in txt2img (`~10.0`), not letting the denoiser to change image content toooo much
   - in old fashion, we would take a long `steps >= 50` with low `denoising strength ~= 0.5` to truncate the taling part of the whole sigma sequence given by the scheduler, in order to make the annealing steady